DrewWham/The-Clonalescent/README.md

 * Inferring the effective rate of sex in populations
 * Estimating the expected number of unique individuals
 * Calculating the statistics *psi* and *D psi*
-* Comparing the log-likelihoods of estimates of *beta* (from the perato distribution) and *psi* for a given genotype frequency spectrum
+* Comparing the log-likelihoods of estimates of *beta* (from the pareto distribution) and *psi* for a given genotype frequency spectrum
 * Saving the posterior probability ditribution of *psi* using MCMC sampling
 * Performing coalescent simulations to generate genotype frequency spectrums in a population given a set of parameters